synnq/synnq_zkp/Readme.md

-# ZKP Proof Generation and Verification
+# SYNNQ - ZKP Proof Generation and Verification

 This repository contains a Rocket-based Rust application that generates and verifies zero-knowledge proofs (ZKP) using Bulletproofs.
 The application uses RocksDB for persistent storage of proofs and verification results.